-I have an odd combination of professional backgrounds: marketing and landscaping.
-Through that combination and my faith in Christ, I began Nir Ministries, where I offer speaking engagements and sell the books I’ve written.On the personal side, my husband, Richard, and I are huge sports fans, and we’ve worked together for more than twenty years providing the radio broadcasts for high school football games (Richard does play-by-play and I do color commentary.
+I have an unusual combination of professional backgrounds: marketing and landscaping.
+Through that combination and my faith in Christ, I began speaking engagements and writing.On the personal side, my husband, Richard, and I are huge sports fans, and we’ve worked together for more than twenty years providing the radio broadcasts for high school football games (Richard does play-by-play and I do color commentary.
 We’re crazy about the St. Louis Cardinals, the Memphis Redbirds, the Memphis Grizzlies and Arkansas college sports.

-When Richard and I can get away from our jobs for a few days, most of our trips are either to visit some of our ten grandchildren, to catch a ballgame, or to visit some of our favorite state parks where we love to spend time hiking or canoeing.I love, love, love to cook.
+When Richard and I can get away, most of our trips are either to visit some of our eleven grandchildren, to catch a ballgame, or to visit some of our favorite state parks where we love to spend time hiking or canoeing.I love, love, love to cook.
 Almost every weekend you can find me in the kitchen baking bread or trying out a new recipe.
-When I can carve out some spare time I enjoy gardening and amateur photography.

 Where my ministry is concerned, I’m passionate about sharing the message of God’s love, His forgiveness, His mercy and His grace.
 God wants to do something big in the lives of each of His children, and I want you to know that you are no exception.
 No matter where you are in your walk with God, no matter what sins may lie buried in your past, God has something earthshaking He wants to do through you and He doesn’t want feelings of defeat or doubt standing in the way.